+Appeals of the judicial body, or dean of student services, or designee's decision, must be filed within five College business days of the decision rendered to the student.
+If an appeal is not filed within this timeframe, the student is considered to have accepted the decision and sanctions, and the case is considered closed.
 Except as required to explain the basis of new evidence not reasonably available at the time of the hearing, an appeal shall be limited to review of the verbatim record of the initial hearing and supporting documents for one or more of the following purposes:

 - To determine whether the original hearing was conducted fairly in light of the charges and evidence presented, and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and present evidence that the Code was violated, and giving the student in question a reasonable opportunity to prepare and to present a rebuttal of those allegations. - 2.
 To determine whether the decision reached regarding the student in question was based on substantial evidence, that is, whether the facts in the case were sufficient to establish that a violation of the Code occurred. - 3.
-To determine whether the sanction(s) imposed were appropriate for the violation of the Code, which the student was found to have committed.

-- 4. To consider new evidence, sufficient to alter a decision or other relevant facts not brought out in the original hearing, because such evidence and/or facts were not known to the person appealing at the time of the original hearing. - If an appeal is upheld by the vice president for academic affairs and student services (VPAASS), the matter may be resolved by the VPAASS or may be remanded to the original judicial body for re-opening of the hearing to allow reconsideration of the original determination and/or sanctions. - 6.
-In cases involving appeals by the student in question of violating the Code, review of the sanction by the VPAASS may not result in more severe sanction(s) for the student in question.
-Instead, following an appeal, the VPAASS may, upon review of the case, reduce, but not increase, the sanctions imposed by the judicial body or dean of student services. - 7.
-In all cases, once final action has been taken, the dean of student services shall inform the complainant in writing of that action.
+To determine whether the sanction(s) imposed were appropriate for the violation of the Code, which the student was found to have committed. - 4.
+To consider new evidence, sufficient to alter a decision or other relevant facts not brought out in the original hearing, because such evidence and/or facts were not known to the person appealing at the time of the original hearing. - 5.
+If an appeal is upheld by the vice president for academic affairs and student services (VPAA/SS), or designee, the matter may be resolved by the VPAA/SS, or designee, or may be remanded to the original judicial body for re-opening of the hearing to allow reconsideration of the original determination and/or sanctions. - 6.
+In cases involving appeals by the student in question of violating the Code, review of the sanction by the VPAA/SS, or designee, may not result in more severe sanction(s) for the student in question.
+Instead, following an appeal, the VPAA/SS, or designee may, upon review of the case, reduce, but not increase, the sanctions imposed by the judicial body or dean of student services. - 7.
+In all cases, once final action has been taken, the dean of student services shall inform the complainant in writing of that action. - 8.
+The decision of the VPAA/SS, or designee, is the final decision of the College.

-Article VI: Student's Rights
+Student's Rights